WDI-SEA/notes/02-js-jquery/js-dom-manipulation/readme.md

 We haven't seen the true power of DOM manipulation.
 The power to create and destroy DOM elements!!

-After this lesson, complete this lab: <https://github.com/ga-students/dom-times-table>

 ## Creating DOM Elements

-The DOM allows us to create elements (make and add new HTML elements to our page).
+We can add to the DOM!
+One big part of DOM manipulation is creating and adding new HTML elements to our page.
-We can create any HTML tag we want.
-We can make `<a>` tags, `<p>` tags, `<div>`'s.
-Really anything.

 To create any new element we follow three basic steps: